Customer Responsibility: Policy

 Responsible Advertising and Marketing

-MC engages in responsible advertising and marketing in line with the Three Corporate Principles, MC’s core philosophy, as well as with the Corporate Standards of Conduct, the Social Charter and the Code of Conduct.
-Through its corporate communications activities, MC strives to raise its brand value by conveying accurate information to the public while at the same time receiving feedback from external stakeholders with humility and incorporating it into business activities.
+MC engages in responsible advertising and marketing in line with the Three Corporate Principles, which represent MC’s core philosophy, as well as the Corporate Standards of Conduct, the Social Charter, and the Code of Conduct.
+Through its corporate communications activities, MC works to enhance brand value by sharing accurate information with the public while also receiving feedback from external stakeholders with humility and incorporating that feedback into business activities.

 Advertising

-In order to present a consistent corporate image to customers and conduct advertising and promotional activities with the appropriate messaging, content and media, MC has developed a set of internal rules, guidelines and manuals that include specific considerations and stipulate approval and reporting procedures and other important matters.
-In particular, we take adequate precaution with respect to slanderous or discriminatory expressions, religious and political creeds, the environment, third-party privacy, confidentiality, disclosure and intellectual property rights.
-We have also created manuals for MC Group companies to ensure consistency across the Group.
+To present a consistent corporate image and to carry out advertising and promotional activities with appropriate messaging, content, and media, MC has developed internal rules, guidelines, and manuals.
+These materials outline specific considerations and define approval and reporting procedures, along with other key requirements.
+MC also takes adequate precautions with respect to slanderous or discriminatory expressions, religious and political content, environmental matters, third-party privacy, confidentiality, disclosure, and intellectual property rights.
+Manuals have also been created for MC's subsidiaries and affiliates to ensure consistency throughout the organization.

 Marketing

-MC engages in responsible marketing in a manner that respects third parties and their reputation.
-We use information and language that is easy to understand and make sure to avoid any potential for misunderstandings with our customers.
-This is accomplished by complying with laws and regulations related to marketing (such as the Japanese Unfair Competition Prevention Act), formulating and complying with internal rules, and conducting training, etc.
+MC engages in responsible marketing that respects third parties and their reputations.
+We use clear and easy-to-understand information and language, and we work to avoid any potential misunderstandings with customers.
+This is achieved by complying with marketing-related laws and regulations (such as the Japanese Unfair Competition Prevention Act), establishing and following internal rules, and providing training.

 Policy and Approach Related to Food Products Businesses

-While the MC Group conducts business in a variety of areas, the food products business is most directly connected to consumers.
-The products we handle also cover a broad range and include processed foods, fresh foods, and beverages.
-For this business, we have established value chains that cover activities ranging from raw material procurement and processing to product manufacturing, distribution and retail.
-MC aims to meet the needs of an increasingly diverse and sophisticated consumer group and to respond to mounting concerns over food safety and security.
-As we develop businesses closely connected to people’s daily lives, it is essential for the growth of the MC Group that we provide products and services that add value for our consumers and that we obtain feedback directly from consumers through our retail businesses including MC affiliate Lawson, Inc. Consumer feedback is reflected back into our raw material procurement and processing, product manufacturing and distribution.
-Through this process, MC is optimizing and driving forward its businesses with a "consumer-first" mindset.
-In promoting consumer-related businesses, MC recognizes the issues involved (see below) and will conduct initiatives to prevent the occurrence of incidents and to mitigate their impacts.
+MC operates in a variety of business areas, but the food products business is most directly connected to consumers.
+Our product portfolio includes processed foods, fresh foods, and beverages, and our value chains cover activities from raw material procurement and processing to product manufacturing, distribution, and retail.
+MC aims to respond to increasingly diverse and sophisticated consumer needs, as well as rising expectations regarding food safety and security.
+Because food-related businesses are closely tied to people’s daily lives, it is essential for MC’s growth that we provide products and services that deliver value to consumers.
+It is also important that we obtain direct feedback through our retail businesses, including MC affiliate Lawson, Inc. This consumer feedback is reflected back into raw material procurement and processing, product manufacturing, and distribution.
+Through this process, MC advances its businesses with a consumer-first mindset.
+In promoting consumer-related businesses, MC recognizes the issues listed below and is committed to initiatives that prevent incidents and mitigate their impacts:

-• Ensuring reliability and proper provision of food (providing information on allergens, preventing provision of alcohol to minors, etc.)
+- Ensuring reliability and proper provision of food (including allergen information and preventing the sale of alcohol to minors, etc.)

 Access to Better Nutrition and Medical Care

-The MC Group conducts business activities globally which involve providing consumers with food products and medical services.
-From upstream raw material procurement to downstream retail, we provide a stable supply of products and services that meet consumer needs in order to help them lead rich and varied lives.
-With a mission of conducting business activities closely connected to food and medicine, MC strives to ensure safety and security for consumers, thereby providing value that meets social requirements while also contributing to improved access to better nutrition and medical care.
+MC conducts global business activities that involve providing consumers with food products and medical services.
+From upstream raw material procurement to downstream retail, we provide a stable supply of products and services that meet consumer needs and help them lead rich and varied lives.
+With a mission grounded in business activities closely connected to food and medicine, MC strives to ensure safety and security for consumers.
+In doing so, we aim to provide value that meets social expectations and to contribute to improved access to better nutrition and medical care.

 Policy and Approach for Access to Better Nutrition

-In emerging countries, nutrient imbalances caused by lifestyle changes, increasing obesity, other lifestyle-related diseases and lower nutrient intake due to eating difficulties caused by aging have all become broad social issues.
-In emerging countries, hunger and malnutrition brought on by poverty and other conditions are widespread.
-At the same time, people are becoming more health-conscious.
-Each of these trends has the potential to create new markets and generate business opportunities, especially in emerging countries.
-The MC Group recognizes these social issues, and by leveraging the strength of our value chains which range from raw materials to retail as well as our technical capacities in the food science business, we will work to improve, for example, nutrition for elderly people who are nutrient deficient, etc., and to develop and provide nutritious products that meet consumer needs.
-Furthermore, we will strive to maintain a stable supply of products to prevent consumers from being negatively impacted by supply disruptions.
+Developing countries face social issues such as nutrient imbalances caused by lifestyle changes, rising obesity rates, lifestyle-related diseases, and lower nutrient intake among older adults who experience difficulty eating.
+In emerging countries, hunger and malnutrition caused by poverty and other conditions remain widespread.
+At the same time, consumers everywhere are becoming more health conscious.
+Each of these trends has the potential to create new markets and business opportunities, especially in emerging economies.
+MC recognizes these social issues and, by leveraging the strength of our value chains from raw materials to retail, as well as our technical capacities in food science, we will work to improve nutrition for groups such as older adults who are nutrient deficient.
+We will also develop and provide nutritious products that meet consumer needs.
+In addition, we will strive to maintain stable product supply chains to prevent consumers from being adversely affected by supply disruptions.

 Policy and Approach to Providing Access to Better Medical Care

-The MC Group is undertaking healthcare-related businesses through its S.L.C.
+MC is engaged in healthcare-related businesses through its S.L.C.
 Group.
-In Japan, one pressing issue is that government finances are being strained by worsening business conditions faced by medical institutions and burgeoning social insurance costs, which in turn reflect the aging population and growing medical expenditures.
-Meanwhile, in emerging countries, many people lack access to high-quality medical services due to underdeveloped healthcare environments and systems.
-Leveraging the knowledge and networks developed through its healthcare-related businesses over many years, the MC Group is working to address various healthcare issues arising worldwide, with the aim of realizing a society with improved access to better healthcare.
+In Japan, one pressing issue is the strain on public finances due to worsening conditions for medical institutions and rising social insurance costs, trends that reflect the aging population and increasing medical expenditures.
+Meanwhile, in emerging countries, many people face limited access to high-quality medical services because healthcare environments and systems remain underdeveloped.
+Drawing on the knowledge and networks developed through our long-standing healthcare-related businesses, MC is working to address a wide range of healthcare issues around the world, with the aim of realizing a society with improved access to better medical care.

 Sale of Alcohol